 Fair value was measured using the market approach and income approach.
 The yield method under the income approach would have been used if there was no active market for the investment properties.
 The valuation model considers the present value of net cash flows to be generated from the property, and the expected net cash flows are discounted using risk-adjusted discount rates.
-For the year ended December 31, 2022, the rate of return is 2.72%.
+For the years ended December 31, 2023 and 2022, the rates of return are all 2.72%.

-As of December 31, 2022 and 2021, the investment property of the Group had been pledged as collateral for issuance of gift certificates and loans facility to financial institutions; please refer to note 8.
+As of December 31, 2023 and 2022, the investment property of the Group had been pledged as collateral for issuance of gift certificates and loans facility to financial institutions; please refer to note 8.